halxinate/gyronav/README.md

 protective gloves, doing that in wet environment, or simply cannot use both hands for safety reasons.
-I'm offering an almost ready to implement Android solution which allows to control any software with 4 virtual arrow keys and 2 virtual buttons, using one hand only and without any need to touch anything on the phone, as well as making the app aware of the phone orientation in 3d space for additional, power saving / improved handling functions.
-The quick proof of concept dirty code, utilizing the phone's gyroscope and accelerometer for that, is provided.
+I'm offering an almost ready to implement Android solution which allows to control any software with 4 virtual arrow keys and 2 virtual buttons, using one hand only and without any need to touch anything on the phone, as well as making the app aware of the phone orientation in 3d space for additional (i.e. power saving / improved handling) functions.
+The quick proof of concept dirty code, utilizing the phone's gyroscope and accelerometer sensors for that, is provided.

 # Use case implemented